top of page

 Inns of Court Access:

-Grey's Inn, Lincoln's Inn, Staple's Inn, and Inner Temple (also known as Middle Temple) often have restricted public access during certain times if you plan to explore these areas.
+Grey's Inn, Lincoln's Inn, Staple's Inn, and Inner Temple (also known as Middle Temple) often restrict public access at certain times if you plan to explore these areas.

 Smithfield Market: